Markay12/PythonDataAnalysisDocs/README.md

 iloc identifies data values in our DataFrame by position, which would go past rows and columns

-So, how does loc work with columns? **loc** is used to located data items vased on index rather than positions.
+So, how does loc work with columns? **loc** is used to located data items based on index rather than positions.
 In absence of index the rows in the DataFrame are indexed as integer values

 Use loc to locate data items based on index values rather than positions.
 The rows, as specified before are set by integer values beginning at zero.
 However, our columns were created by using the time spent studying and grade achieved.